power2dmax/CAM-Python/CarLog/README.rst

 - car_log.py
 	Main program
 - car_log_layout.pptx (under files)
-	Used for originial concept of the layout of the application widgets
+	Used for originial concept of the layout of the PyQt widgets
 - create_db.py
-	Used to create the database used for the car_maintenance_log program
+	Used to create the database used for the car_log program
 - read_db.py
 	Used to review the database ensuring that it was created correctly